The Ultimate One Day in Marbella Guide By a Local

 Nevertheless, if you plan to explore Marbella by car or stay a day and a half because you decide to spend a night here, these are other activities:

-• Spend time at one of Marbella’s beaches.
-Playa Venus is central and has great facilities, but I like the one in Puerto Banus too.
+- Spend time at one of Marbella’s beaches.
+Playa Venus is central and has great facilities, but I also like the one in Puerto Banus.

-• Do the Dunas de Artola-Cabopino Trail.
+- Do the Dunas de Artola-Cabopino Trail.
 It’s short but lovely.
-It’s also perfect to do with kids and suitable for travellers with accessibility problems.
+It’s also perfect for kids and suitable for travellers with accessibility needs.

 Map with all the activities included in this Marbella one day itinerary